Mclmadden/CB68/Week_12.md

 Create 3-line regions that are exported all at once automatically with sets of endpoints stored in the file.

-CS J-shape only aligns with H2CO!
+CS J-shape only aligns with CCH feature!